sanko/readonly/README.md

 ## Scalars

-A plain old read-only value
+A plain old read-only value:

     Readonly::Scalar $a => "A string value";

 The value need not be a compile-time constant:

     Readonly::Scalar $a => $computed_value;

+Need an undef constant?
+Okay:

+    Readonly::Scalar $a;

 ## Arrays/Lists